wasimj/test/README.md

 # test
-A public test repo - e.g. for testing Jenkins
+A private test repo - e.g. for testing Jenkins